jessicarush/react-notes/react_with_flask_api.md

 axios.get('http://localhost:5000/api/color', headers);
 ```

 Anyone can make a get request without worrying about CORS.
-But, if the server is configured to send back some json data, it would then we need to consider the following:
+But, if the server is configured to send back some json data, we then need to consider the following:

 - if the requester is from the same origin, we have no CORS issues
 - if the requester is from a different origin (e.g. a different port), then the server needs to explicitly allow code from other origins to access the resource.
 This can be done with the `'Access-Control-Allow-Origin'` header using the `*` wildcard.